IACA Executive Board

 The International Association of Crime Analysts was formed in 1990 to help crime analysts around the world improve their skills and make valuable contacts, to help law enforcement agencies make the best use of crime analysis, and to advocate for standards of performance and technique within the profession itself.
 We accomplish these goals through training, networking, and publications.

-Mary is an active member and past president of the Arizona Association of Crime Analysts.
-She has served on IACA committees since 2006 and been a member of the IACA since 2002.
-She is passionate about working cold cases and is currently on the FBI’s National Advisory Board for the Violent Crime Apprehension Program (ViCAP).
+Mary is the current president of the International Association of Crime Analysts.
+She served on the conference committee for nine years and has been a member of the IACA since 2002.
+She’s also an active member and past president of the Arizona Association of Crime Analysts (AACA) and is a member of the International Association of Law Enforcement Analysts (IALEIA).
+She is passionate about working cold cases and is currently on the FBI’s National Advisory Board for the Violent Criminal Apprehension Program (ViCAP).

-In her spare time, she enjoys spending time with her family and hiking with her dogs.
+In her spare time, she enjoys spending time with her family, riding horses and hiking with her dogs.

 Vice-President of Administration